Pyogenic liver abscess

 - School of Medicine and Dentistry, James Cook University

-Pyogenic liver abscesses usually develop following peritonitis due to leakage of intraabdominal bowel contents that subsequently spread to liver via the portal circulation or via direct spread from biliary infection.
+When pyogenic liver abscesses develop, it is most commonly following peritonitis due to leakage of intraabdominal bowel contents with subsequent spread to liver via the portal circulation or in the setting of biliary infection via direct spread.
 They may also result from arterial hematogenous seeding in the setting of systemic infection.

 The clinical approach to pyogenic liver abscess will be reviewed here.
 Amebic abscesses are discussed separately.
 (See "Extraintestinal Entamoeba histolytica amebiasis".)